Expungements & Non-Disclosures

 Expunctions – Who is eligible?

-ONLY for offenses where the charges where you have been found not guilty (Acquittal), MIsdemeanor offense was dismissed, Felony charge was No-Billed, Felony Complaint was dismissed, or the Felony Indictment was dismissed.
-Also, those that have completed deferred adjudication for a class-C misdemeanor are eligible.
+ONLY where you have been found not guilty (Acquittal), the charge was dismissed without probation, or the Felony charge was No-Billed by the grand jury.
+Also, those that have completed deferred adjudication, or even have a conviction, for a class-C misdemeanor, are eligible.

 Expunctions – What is the process?